complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/skip-logic.md

 For example, if you wished to skip a stage based on if a categorical variable with many options is set to all but one possible value, you would typically have to write a rule for each value, and use the `OR` operator.
 However, if you were to set the skip logic to "show this stage if", you would only need to define a single rule, that included the value that is specifically permissible.

-{% include tip-info.md content="Take extra care to think through the logical repercussions of your join operator when changing this property, as it can be somewhat counter-intuitive.
-It is very easy to make your rule too specific using the `AND` operator!" markdown=true %}
+Take extra care to think through the logical repercussions of your join operator when changing this property, as it can be somewhat counter-intuitive.
+It is very easy to make your rule too specific using the `AND` operator!
+{: .tip-box}

 ## Extended Example